WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                 extra_args: --fail-on-warnings --deny-list-path .cfnnagcfg.yml
         ```

-    6. Commit and Push your changes.
+    1. Save and Push your changes.
-    7. If no errors, let's continue!!.
+    2. If no errors, let's continue...
 <br/>
 <br/>